Trade secret: Exceptions and limitations

+By nation

 Commonwealth nations

 In Commonwealth common law jurisdictions, confidentiality and trade secrets are regarded as an equitable right rather than a property right.

-England and Wales

 The Court of Appeal of England and Wales in the case of Saltman Engineering Co Ltd v.
 Campbell Engineering Ltd held that the action for breach of confidence is based on a principle of preserving "good faith".

 The test for a cause of action for breach of confidence in the common law world is set out in the case of Coco v.
 A.N.
 Clark (Engineers) Ltd: